 The lower rate with Budget was a nonrefundable, prepaid rate.
 With their rental car confirmed, Wendorf says her thoughts turned to planning the rest of the trip.

 The car rental went off without a hitch

 Wendorf says that she and her husband had a lovely time in Oregon.
 The car rental went off without a hitch.
 The couple picked up the car, drove it without incident and returned it as scheduled.

 “When we returned the car, we handed the keys to the attendant,” Wendorf remembered.
 “He looked the car over and gave us the all-clear.”

 Wendorf and her husband flew home and didn’t think much about that car rental until recently.
 In March, Wendorf was looking over some credit card bills from the end of last year.
 That’s when she made a surprising discovery.

 Budget Rental Car had billed the Wendorfs twice for that Oregon rental.
 And Wendorf set off on a mission to get Budget to correct its mistake and refund one of the rental charges.
 This would soon prove to be a “Mission Impossible.”

-A Budget mistake: charged twice for the same car rental
+Charged twice for the same rental